LetsEatLabs/Thyme/README.md

 Usage of thyme:
   -a string
         Ask a question and get a response
+  -c string
+        Pass a custom prompt to the GPT request.
+Cannot be used with -p.
   -l    List all available prompts (-p) and their descriptions.
 Will exit.
   -model string
         The model to use for the GPT request [chatgpt, gpt4].
 Default is chatgpt (default "chatgpt")